Building Tools for Transparency in the Food Supply

-Concentrations of vitamins, minerals and micronutrients have steadily decreased in fresh fruits and vegetables over the past 50 years.1 Over the same period, degenerative diseases such as Alzheimer’s, diabetes, and heart disease have risen to epidemic levels.2 Simultaneously, aquifers and ecosystems have been polluted due to the effects of agriculture along with desertification and wearing out of millions of acres of land.
+Over the past several decades, concentrations of vitamins, minerals, and micronutrients have steadily decreased in fresh fruits and vegetables.1 During a comparable period, degenerative diseases such as Alzheimer’s, diabetes, and heart disease have risen to epidemic levels.2 Simultaneously, agricultural practices have polluted aquifers and ecosystems and led to degradation of millions of acres of land.

 Healthy food comes from healthy plants, and healthy plants come from biologically vital, ecologically regenerative, and carbon-rich soils.

 Create a handheld sensor to measure nutrient density.
-Advances in spectroscopy, the science by which this sensor would operate, enable the production of inexpensive, handheld consumer-oriented sensors (~$200) that can measure nutrient density with a flash of light.
-Engineering a prototype will take 12 months and $78,000.
-The sensor will be calibrated through the survey (see (2) below) and a consumer tool would be available in 36 months at a total project cost of $800,000.
-The hardware and software will be fully open source, and the long-term design goal is to integrate the hardware into cell phones so consumers don't need to carry separate equipment.
+Spectroscopy is a well-developed technology that can discern the makeup of materials using a noninvasive flash of light.
+Advances in spectroscopy now make it possible to produce inexpensive (~$200), hand-held consumer-oriented sensors that can measure nutrient density.
+Engineering a prototype will take 12 months and a consumer tool will be available in three years, following calibration through crop surveys.
+The hardware and software will be fully open source, and the long-term design goal is to integrate the hardware into cell phones so consumers won't need to carry separate equipment.

-Identify the spectrum of variation in the food supply, and use it to calibrate the sensor.
-Documenting the variation of nutritional content in produce is key to both calibrate the sensor and to expose the unseen variation in crop quality.
+Reveal the spectrum of variation in the food supply and use it to calibrate the sensor.
+Documenting the variation of nutritional content in produce through crop surveys is critical to both calibrate the sensor and expose the unseen variation in crop quality.
 Once visible, this variation will drive public discussion of food quality and raise awareness of the project.
-For 2 crops, in 2 locations, across 3 years, we expect this survey to cost $136,000.
-Adding a crop in 2 locations would increase the cost by $30,000 per crop.
-The survey data will be held in a public domain database, spurring public and private entities to further develop tools and software to increase in food quality.
+The survey data will be held in a public domain database, spurring public and private entities to further develop tools and software to increase food quality.

 2 National Council on Aging: "Top 10 Chronic Conditions in Adults 65+ and What You Can do to Prevent Them." https://www.ncoa.org/blog/10-common-chronic-diseases-prevention-tips/